 The htop command is used to view processes in an interactive mode and also displays information about memory usage.

-For more information regarding installation and usage about htop command, read this article: Htop – Interactive Linux Process Monitoring
+For more information regarding the installation and usage of the htop command, read this article: Htop – Interactive Linux Process Monitoring

 7. Using the Glances Command

-For more information regarding installation and usage about glances command, read this article: Glances – An Advanced Real Time Linux System Monitoring Tool
+For more information regarding the installation and usage of the glances command, read this article: Glances – An Advanced Real-Time Linux System Monitoring Tool